FairwindsOps/goldilocks/README.md

 ### Container Exclusions

 The `dashboard` and `summary` commands can exclude recommendations for a list of comma separate container names using the `--excludes-containers` argument.
 This option can be useful for hiding recommendations for sidecar containers for things like Linkerd and Istio.

+Containers can be excluded for individual deployments by applying an annotation to any deployment.
+The annotation value should be a list of comma separated container names.
+The annotation value will be combined with any values provided through the `--excludes-containers` argument.

+`goldilocks.fairwinds.com/exclude-container: linkerd-proxy`